 For MCAT scores, the school looks the last three years of scores visible, so if you’ve retaken the MCAT, all your scores from the past three years will be visible.
 A minimum MCAT score of 506 is preferred, and your score cannot be more than 3 years old at the time of applying.

 Since the academic medical school requirements for CUSM are relatively high, it’s a good idea to prepare yourself well before you apply to CUSM if this is your target school.
 If your GPA is too low, your chances of getting in will be diminished, so check out some strategies for how to get into med school with a low GPA.
-If you’re struggling with studying for the MCAT or achieving a high enough score, consider hiring an MCAT tutor or enrolling in an MCAT prep course.
+If you’re struggling with studying for the MCAT or achieving a high enough score, consider hiring professional MCAT prep help.

 Coursework and Prerequisites